davehorner/cargo-e/README.md

 Many developers create their own custom scripts or tools to expose examples and binaries, leading to several issues:

   - **Inconsistency Across Projects:** Each project tends to have its own unique implementation.
 This inconsistency means that even though some crates offer excellent examples, these examples are often hidden or not uniformly accessible to users.
-  - **Hidden Valuable Examples:** Custom solutions may showcase wonderful, context-specific examples, but their lack of standardization makes them difficult to discover without prior knowledge of the project's internal tooling.
+  - **Hidden Valuable Examples:** Custom solutions may showcase wonderful, context-specific examples, but their lack of standardization makes them difficult to discover without prior knowledge of the project’s internal tooling.
   - **Extra Compilation and Maintenance Effort:** These ad-hoc methods usually require additional effort to compile and manage.
 The time spent on maintaining such tools often exceeds their practical benefits.
-  - **Safety Concerns When Executing Code:** Custom scripts may have hard-coded paths, exceptional test cases, or other assumptions specific to a developer's environment.
+  - **Safety Concerns When Executing Code:** Custom scripts may have hard-coded paths, exceptional test cases, or other assumptions specific to a developer’s environment.
 As a result, running every test, binary, or example without careful vetting can introduce risks.
 The lack of uniform safety checks means that it's not always safe to execute all available code without considering these potential pitfalls.

   While a unified tool like **`cargo-e`** may not eliminate every security concern, it mitigates some risks by providing a more predictable and consistent interface for running other people's code (`OPC`).
 This helps developers avoid the common pitfalls associated with individually maintained scripts and ad-hoc solutions.